Skip to content

 Below is a full list of service charges that could appear on your statements.

-If you’re a private tenant on an affordable tenancy, specific charges are included with your rent and there won’t be a breakdown of charges on your statement.
-However, you might see personal charges not included in your rent, eg heating, electricity or water.
+If you’re a private tenant on an affordable tenancy, specific charges are included with your rent and there won’t be a breakdown of them on your statement.
+However, you may see personal charges not included in your rent, such as heating, electricity, or water.

 Homeowners